 Na Gaisgich ÒgaNa Gaisgich Òga is a Gaelic Mentorship program for youth, run by Colaisde na Gàidhlig, in partnership with Iomairtean na Gàidhlig | Gaelic Affairs.
 Applicants must be between 10 and 17 years old, must show a keen interest in Gaelic language and culture, and must be a resident of Nova Scotia.

-This year’s program runs from September 28, 2018 – March 24, 2019, and will consist of eight weekend sessions held onsite at the Gaelic College.
-Each student will be paired with a language mentor, a Gaelic speaker from their community who they will meet with twice a month.
+This year’s program runs from October 4, 2019 to April 5, 2020, and will consist of eight weekend sessions held onsite at the Gaelic College.
+Each student will be paired with a language mentor, a Gaelic speaker from their community who they will meet with at least twice a month.

 Na Gaisgich Òga gives students the opportunity to improve their language skills, participate in Gaelic culture (such as song, storytelling, music, dance, food, and more), learn about our people’s history, meet local native Gaelic speakers, and connect with local Gaelic communities.

-Level 1: The original program, appropriate for all first-time applicants.
+Level 1: The original program, appropriate for first-time applicants and novice learners.

-Level 2: Designed for students who have completed the program previously, or who have more advanced Gaelic language skills.
+Level 2: Designed for students who have completed the program previously, and/or have intermediate/advanced Gaelic language skills.